Cognism | Blog | Connect

 Try out different types of content and see how your audience likes to engage with them.
 Here at Cognism, we’ve often found success with LinkedIn carousels.

-To create them, we take long-form articles and reduce them to 100 words or less, making them hyper-digestible and actionable.
+To create them, we take long-form articles and reduce them to 100 words or fewer, making them hyper-digestible and actionable.
 Then we add an eye-catching graphic.
 This has worked very well for our audience.

 However, you might find that your audience prefers video for some things.
 It’s just a case of trying these different formats, measuring your results, and seeing what works for you.
 There’s no absolute best practice here.
 It all depends on your audience.